Universally Robust Quantum Control

-\emph{Acknowledgments.--} The authors acknowledge fruitful discussions with Lorenza Viola.
+\emph{Acknowledgments.--} PMP acknowledges fruitful discussions with Lorenza Viola and Gopikrishnan Muraleedharan.
 PMP acknowledges support by U.S. National Science Foundation (grant number PHY-2210013) and AFOSR (grant number FA9550-181-1-0064).
 GDC acknowledges support by the UK EPSRC EP/S02994X/1.
 SC acknowledges support from the Alexander von Humboldt Foundation.
 AK and SC are supported by the Science Foundation Ireland Starting Investigator Research Grant ``SpeedDemon" No. 18/SIRG/5508.\\

 \oldaddcontentsline [3]{}

 \widetext

 0.4cm